 The respective pre-contractual disclosure documents have to be attached to specific sectoral pre-disclosure documentation.
-These vary considerably and audience, ranging from prospectuses such as for UCITS, to comprehensive information on risks and costs associated with insurance-based investment products.
+These vary considerably in terms of detail and audience, ranging from prospectuses such as for UCITS, to comprehensive information on risks and costs associated with IBIPs.

-Article 2 para 17 of the SFDR.
-This includes amongst others investments into "environmentally sustainable economic activities" within the meaning of the Taxonomy Regulation
+17 Article 2 para 17 of the SFDR.
+This includes amongst others investments into "environmentally sustainable economic activities" within the meaning of the Taxonomy Regulation.

-For environmental characteristics the definition of environmentally sustainable economic activities in the Taxonomy Regulation may provide further guidance (cf. Recital 19 of the Taxonomy Regulation).
+18 For environmental characteristics the definition of environmentally sustainable economic activities in the Taxonomy Regulation may provide further guidance (cf. Recital 19 of the Taxonomy Regulation).